FeliciaHester/portfolio/README.md

 - Discovered and developed a solution to resolve inaccurate reporting in software, due to third party carrier coding.
 - Spearheaded, implemented roadmaps, and carried out multiple projects to understand and resolve issues affecting business. operations, and solve framework needs around operational processes.
 - Discovered code glitch effecting nearly 1,000 accounts and impacting business processing during a critical season of regulatory deadlines.
 Immediately took corrective action to solve the issue.
-- Impacted organizational change by providing insights on business submission processes and suggested changes and/or improvements.
+- Impacted organizational change by providing insights on business processes along with actionable changes and/or improvements.

 ### PRACTICE MANAGER
 **Cetera Advisor Networks - Shoemaker Financial, RIA  |  _2020 – Present_**
 - Developed close working relationships and collaborated with outside vendors, back-office professionals, and home office management on business decisions and problem resolution
 - A trusted, all-access source for staff and other financial professionals when needing assistance solving a problem, navigating software, contacting third-party vendors, and troubleshooting unique situations.
 - Maintained manual databases to satisfy reporting where software systems lacked capabilities.
+- Perform administrative duties and service existing and new client accounts in every capacity.

 ### FINANCIAL SERVICES PROFESSIONAL
 **Cetera Advisor Networks - Shoemaker Financial, RIA  |  _2020 – Present_**
 - Successfully negotiated several million in client account retainment to maintain and create increased revenue.
 - Produced yearly reports to comply with regulations.
-- Effectively answered clients' questions about their accounts and/or products in a way they understood; giving them clarity and deepening my relationship with them, which contributed to their confidence in our team
+- Effectively answered clients' questions about their accounts and/or products in a way they understood; giving them clarity and deepening my relationship with them, which contributed to their confidence in our team.

 ### FOUNDER
 **Good Works Enterprises, LLC  |  _2017 - 2020_**
+- Provided Operational and Strategy Consulting to other business owners.
 - Established and responsible for foundational processes for business operations and growth.
 - Built and maintained website, sales funnels, and marketing campaigns.
 - Managed partnerships and strategic business connections by negotiating contract terms and cultivating relationships.
-- Provided Operational and Strategy Consulting to other business owners.
 - Collaborated with legal, accounting, and other professional teams to review and maintain business licenses and documentation.

 ## <ins>Projects</ins>